Polypropylene

 • Resistant to: chemicals, alcohol

-• Low density: lightweight
+• Low density: light weight

 • Stable prices due to versatile industry use